Skip to main content

 Knee cyst decompression is considered when a cyst, particularly a Baker's cyst, causes symptoms such as pain, swelling, stiffness, and limited knee range of motion.
 The procedure aims to reduce these symptoms by draining the fluid buildup within the cyst.

-- Aspiration: A needle is inserted directly into the cyst under the guidance of ultrasound or another imaging technique.
+In a knee cyst decompression, a needle is inserted directly into the cyst under the guidance of ultrasound or another imaging technique.
 The needle is used to drain the accumulated synovial fluid from the cyst.
 The fluid is typically sent for analysis to rule out any underlying joint issues.

-- Injection of Medication (Optional): In some cases, after the fluid is drained, a corticosteroid or other medication might be injected into the cyst to reduce inflammation and the likelihood of the cyst re-filling.
+In some cases, after the fluid is drained, a corticosteroid or other medication might be injected into the cyst to reduce inflammation and the likelihood of the cyst re-filling.

 Recovery from knee cyst decompression is usually relatively quick.
 Patients may experience mild discomfort or swelling at the needle insertion site for a short period.
 Physical activity might be limited for a short time following the procedure, but most patients can resume regular activities within a day or two.